Tilapia on the Stove: Perfect Cooking Times and Tips

 Now, I've been cooking tilapia for years, and I've definitely had my fair share of culinary mishaps.
 There was that time I accidentally overcooked a batch, resulting in dry, lifeless fillets.
 But I’ve also achieved some culinary victories—perfectly cooked tilapia, juicy, tender, and bursting with flavour.
 Over time, I’ve learned that the secret to great stovetop tilapia is understanding a few key principles, from choosing the right fish to mastering the art of seasoning and cooking.

-(Part 1) The Fishy Business of Choosing the Perfect Tilapia
+(Part 1) The Fishy Business of Choosing the perfect tilapia

 It all starts with the right tilapia.
 Now, I'm not talking about those frozen, pre-packaged fillets you find at the supermarket (although they can work in a pinch).
 I'm talking about fresh, vibrant tilapia, ideally from your local fishmonger or a well-stocked supermarket with a dedicated seafood counter.
 And trust me, you'll know a good tilapia when you see it.